 - Lightweight for all-day casting

 - Not ideal for larger musky lures or baits

 Lew’s has taken the guts of one of their tournament-proven bass reels and beefed up every aspect of it, from the double-shielded bearings to the thumb bar and drag system.
-The braking system is highly-adjustable, allowing anglers to throw different sized lures in varying wind conditions.
-Plus, the Winn Dri-Tac knobs stay comfortable and non-slippery in any weather.
-If you’re a serious musky angler, this reel will handle many situations, but if you only chase them once or twice a year, it won’t sit in storage.
-Instead, it’ll find plenty of opportunities in the salt or throwing swimbaits for bass.
+While not a through-and-through musky reel, it’s a great option for anglers targeting them a few times a year.
+The braking system is highly-adjustable, allowing you to throw different sized lures in varying wind conditions.
+Plus, the Winn Dri-Tac knobs are truly non-slip in any condition.

 Best Spinning Reel: Daiwa Free Swimmer